SJSU Single Subject Internship Credential Program

-- Candidates must take the following course pre-requisites prior to being accepted into the intern program: EDSC 173, EDSC 162, EDTE 294 (or EDTE 192A)
+- Candidates must take and pass the following course pre-requisites prior to being accepted into the intern program: EDSC 173, EDSC 162, EDTE 294 (or EDTE 192A)

 - Candidates who have been offered a teaching position must be recommended for the Intern Program by the Intern Coordinator prior to accepting an intern position.

 - The intern program does not secure a teaching position for students.
 Students must obtain their own contract with a partnership district.